Raku/problem-solving/README.md

 ### Step 3: Discussion of the proposal

-After the initial proposal, everyone may discuss the idea and point out any flaws, implementation details, suggested changes, etc. that they might see.
+After the initial proposal, everyone is encoraged to discuss the idea and point out any flaws, implementation details, suggested changes, etc. that they might see.
 (Of course, both before and during step 3, people can discuss the problem generally rather than a particular solution.)